mightypirate1/DRL-Tetris/README.md

 # DRL-Tetris
-This repository is two things:
+This repository is three things:

-1. It is the open-source multiplayer tetris game [SpeedBlocks] turned into a reinforcement learning (RL) environment with a simple python front-end.
-The Environment is highly customizable (game-field size, block types used, action type etc. are all easily changed) and is written to function well with RL at large scale.
+1. It is the open-source multiplayer tetris game [SpeedBlocks] turned into a reinforcement learning (RL) environment with a complete python front-end.
+The Environment is highly customizable: game-field size, block types used, action type etc. are all easily changed.
+It is written to function well with RL at large scale by running arbitrary numbers of tetris-games in parallel, in a simple-to-use manner.

+2. A multi-processing framework for running multiple workers gathering trajectories for a trainer thread.
+The framework is flexible enough to facilitate many different RL algorithms.
+If you match the format of the template-agent provided, your algorithm should work right away with the framework.

-2. A multi-process RL algorithm that learns to play two-player tetris through self-play.
-The multi-processing framework is similar to that of Ape-X (https://arxiv.org/abs/1803.00933) but the RL algorithm itself is different.
+3. A small but family of RL-algorithms that learns to play two-player tetris through self-play:

+    **SIXten** learns the value-function thru a k-step estimation scheme, utilizing the world-model of the environment and a prioritized distributed experience replay (modelled on Schaul et al.).
+Toghether with the multiprocessing framework described above it's similar to Ape-X (https://arxiv.org/abs/1803.00933) but the RL algorithm itself is different.

+    **SVENton** is a double[1] duelling[2] k-step DQN-agent with a novel Convolutional Neuro-Keyboard interfacing it with the environment (1: https://arxiv.org/abs/1509.06461 2: https://arxiv.org/abs/1511.06581).
+It too utilizes the distributed prioritized experience replay, and the multi-processing framework.
+It is highly experimental, but it's included so SIXten doesn't get lonely.

-These two components may be separated into different repositories at some time in the future, but for now they are one.
+These components may be separated into different repositories at some time in the future, but for now they are one.

 ## Installation:
 * Pull the repository.